-You can start earning college credit now!
-Anne Arundel Community College offers programs that allow you to explore career and technology occupations, earn college credit, and prepare for your future.
+Start earning college credit now!
+Anne Arundel Community College (AACC) offers programs that allow high school students to explore majors, earn college credit and prepare for their future.

 Gifted and Talented Program

 The Gifted and Talented program is the only program in which students under age 16 may be eligible to take college credit courses.
 (This is different from AACC's noncredit courses for gifted and talented students offered through the through the EXPLORE program.)

 High school students with a minimum 3.0 GPA at the end of their junior year may apply for early admission to AACC with permission from their high school.